nculwell/MathStudy/ProbStats.md

 * Bishop, *Pattern Recognition and Machine Learning*

   Published 2006.
 AKA PRML.
-Bayesian viewpoint. http://research.microsoft.com/en-us/um/people/cmbishop/PRML/index.htm
+Bayesian viewpoint.
+This book used to be very influential but it's getting a bit dated, and it's generally regarded as not the best written ML book around. http://research.microsoft.com/en-us/um/people/cmbishop/PRML/index.htm

 * Bishop, *Neural Networks for Pattern Recognition*